oriangeneral/Shafririm/README.md

 $ gulp watch
 ```

-> You may also execute `gulp watch-build` to execute a very basic build.
+> You may also execute `gulp watch-build` to perform a very basic build.
 Files
 form a development or production build must already exists in the dist folder.

 ### Typings - `typings`